bbauska/Coursera-Bootstrap/readme.md

 This is one example of the use of the navigation bar.

-Now in addition, inside the navigation bar, I\'m going to enclose whatever content is going to be used in the navigation bar inside a container.
+Now in addition, inside the navigation bar, I&apos;m going to enclose whatever content is going to be used in the navigation bar inside a container.